 • Reputation Risks: NDAs can sometimes attract negative attention or damage a company’s reputation.
 This is especially true if viewed as an attempt to cover up the wrongdoing or silence victims of harassment or discrimination.

-Remember, not all information is covered by NDAs.
-Public knowledge records, like SEC filings or company addresses, are an example.
-In cases like these, courts can interpret an NDA in ways that may surprise the parties involved.
+Remember, not all information is covered by NDAs, including public knowledge records, like SEC filings or company addresses.
+In such cases, courts can interpret an NDA in ways that may surprise the parties involved.

-The NDA no longer holds if confidential info is exposed through legal processes, like a subpoena.
+The NDA no longer holds if confidential information is exposed through legal processes, like a subpoena.

 Besides, managing too many NDAs can quickly lead to chaos for any organization.
 Handling each one individually becomes tough when the number increases.